salesforce-heroku-workshops/enterprise-java-developer/index.md

 The Heroku Eclipse Plugin uses Eclipse's Secure Storage system to store the Heroku API key.
 You may be prompted to setup a master password or authenticate with your operating system's key chain tool.

 Your API key for Heroku is now setup.
-You will now need to setup an SSH key for authenticating to Heroku for file uploads using Git.
+You may now need to setup an SSH key for authenticating to Heroku for file uploads using Git.
 You can use an existing SSH key or create a new one.
 If you aren't sure if you have an existing SSH key, then create a new one.

 To use an existing SSH key: